jtmkrueger/bobafett/README.md

 Thanks
 ------

 I would like to thank Brian W. Kernighan and Rob Pike for writing ***The Unix Programming Environment***.
 It was a fantastic introduction to unix and the shell.
+Without it I would not have thought to write this command.